brendan0powers/bakelite/README.md

 Bakelite is a utility that automates the tedious tasks involved in communicating with hardware.
 You define your protocol defenition, and Bakelite will generate source code for you.
+Common tasks such as framing and error detection are handled out of the box.

 ## Features
 * Supported languages: